Sampha/merchantguide_ruby/readme.txt

-Dear whomever it may concern.
+Hey there!
 To run this assignment app please navigate to the DavisonJ_merchantguide.rb file in your terminal/console.
-Once there you may run it by using the comman "ruby DavisonJ_merchantguide.rb"
+Once there you may run it by using the command "ruby DavisonJ_merchantguide.rb"